prapooskur/SlugCourses/abouttheproject.md

 //screenshot of database and search results here

 Next up was the LLM chatbot.
 The model we chose was Google's [Gemini](https://blog.google/technology/ai/google-gemini-ai/), the same model that powers Bard, Google's ChatGPT competitor.
 Now we couldn't simply give it our entire database and tell it to extract the most relevant courses (though that didn't stop us from trying).
 We needed a way to extract the classes that closely matched the user's input query, whether that be a question ("What astronomy courses are offered?") or a declarative statement ("Recommend me classes about chemistry").
-In order to do this, we decided on [Haystack](https://haystack.deepset.ai/), an open source Python framework for implements retrieval-augmented generation.
+In order to do this, we decided on [Haystack](https://haystack.deepset.ai/), an open source Python framework for implementing retrieval-augmented generation.
 We wrote Python code that pulled our entire repository of course data into a single file.
 Using Haystack, we wrote a seven-stage pipeline for getting user input:

 1. Load data about all classes into document storage
 2. Generate text embedding for user input